psherman42/riscv-easy-as-pi/README.md

 ## Simple Terminal

+Probably one of the world's smallest terminal emulators.
 Run in a separate session (Alt-F2, etc) for best results.

 `sudo ~/prj/boot/term.sh /dev/serial0 115200`